dexie/dexie-website/docs/Tutorial/Best-Practices.md

     });
 }
 ```
-In the above exampe, we are handling the error because we know it may happen and we have a way to solve that.
+In the above example, we are handling the error because we know it may happen and we have a way to solve that.

 What about if you want to log stuff for debugging purpose?
 Just remember to rethrow the error if you do.